 TP-Link Archer BE6500: The kinda pointless 4x4 5GHz band

 Networking vendors often use the total bandwidth of a router as part of its name.
-In the case of the TP-LInk BE6500, the number is the router's perceived theoretical bandwidth of its two bands, 5760Mbps on the 5GHz and 688Mbps on the 2.4GHz.
+In the case of the TP-Link BE6500, the number is the router's perceived theoretical bandwidth of its two bands, 5760Mbps on the 5GHz and 688Mbps on the 2.4GHz.
 Combining the two, we get 6448 or 6500 when rounded up.

 On paper, the 5GHz band is where the Archer BE6500 beats the Archer 230.
 The table below shows the specs of the two routers.
 Among other things, they share the new trend of forgoing the 6GHz band, first started by the Asus RT-BE88U.